damianoazzolini/take/README.md

 Count the empty lines from a file: `take -f f.txt -c "line(L), length(L,N), lt(N,1), println(L)" -a count -so`

 Assuming you have a file where the line contains results separated by spaces and you want to pick the second element of each line and sum all: `take -f f.txt -c "line(L), split_select(L,space,1,L1), println(L1)" -a sum -so`

+## Contributing
+Suggestions, issues, pull requests, etc, are welcome.

+## Disclaimer
+The program is provided as it is and it main contain bugs.